javiccano/machine-learning-classifiers-dimensionality-reduction-and-applications-in-satellite-imagery/README.md

 are studied.
 After that, non-linear feature extraction techniques based on kernel methods such as Kernel Principal Component Analysis (KPCA), Kernel Partial Least Squares (KPLS), and Kernel Canonical Correlation Analysis (KCCA) are analyzed.

+Finally, several methods of feature selection techniques are analyzed.
+First, in terms of Filter methods, the performance of the Anova F-Test, Mutual Information, Random Forest and Hilbert-Schmidt Independence Criterion (HSIC) algorithms are studied.
+Then, the Minimum Redundancy Maximal Relevance (mRMR) algorithm, which is a Search method, is studied.
+After that, a Wrapper feature selection technique isbe analyzed, using the Recursive Feature Elimination (RFE) method.
+We also study the performance of two Embedded methods: the L1-SVM regularization and the L1-Logistic Regression regularization.

 ## Acknowledgements